The regular lines of antigen-antibody

 overcrowding over time of the surface of

-with non-neutralizing antibodies being bound to
+virions remaining to be neutralized with non-neutralizing antibodies being bound to

 their antigenic determinants.
 This will in the